Place d'Armes: 2018

 In 2018, after a successful campaign led by an Indigenous high school teacher, the Bank of Montreal removed a plaque to Paul de Chomedy celebrating how he personally killed a Haudenosaunee chief in March 1644.
 The teacher expressed criticism of how the removal was done, arguing that the BMO should have placed another plaque next to it telling the story from an Aboriginal viewpoint instead.

 Monuments

 George III Monument

-A monument to George III was elected in 1773 in Place d'Armes, the first known public monument in the city.
-On 1 May 1775, the bust of George III was found defaced in an act to denounce the Quebec Act which guarantees the use of French language.
-A reward of 500 guineas did not lead to apprehension of the culprit.
+A monument to George III was erected in 1773 in Place d'Armes, the first known public monument in the city.
+On 1 May 1775, the bust of George III was found defaced in an act to denounce the Quebec Act which guarantees the use of the French language.
+A reward of 500 guineas did not lead to the apprehension of the culprit.
 It disappeared soon after, during the American invasion of Montreal (November 1775 – June 1776), and was only found several years later at the bottom of a well in the square.